Yangmingism: Critics

 Chinese historian and philosopher, Wang Fuzhi, criticized that Yangming is more of a Buddhism follower than a Neo-Confucianism philosopher.
 Yangming's excessive concentration on minds had made his teaching contain a negative attitude coming from his early education in Buddhism.
-Wang didn't agree with Yangming that there is no good or bad exist in both the world and people's minds.
-He also argued that 知行合一, the unity of inner knowledge and actions had made people can no longer separate theories and actual matter apart.
+Fuzhi didn't agree with Yangming that there is no good or bad exist in both the world and people's minds.
+He also argued that 知行合一, the unity of inner knowledge and actions had made people no longer able to separate theories and actual matter apart.